 What is the Brugada syndrome?

 The clinical entity now known as Brugada syndrome was first described by Drs.
 Pedro and Josep Brugada in 1992.
 This syndrome was named “Brugada syndrome” by scientists at the MMRL in 1996 in honor of the two Brugada brothers.
-The cellular basis for the life-threatening abnormal heart rhythms associated with this syndrome was discovered by Dr. Antzelevitch and coworkers at the MMRL in the early 1990’s.
+The cellular basis for the life-threatening abnormal heart rhythms associated with this syndrome was discovered by the MMRL in the early 1990’s.
 Brugada syndrome is an inherited cardiac arrhythmia syndrome that can lead to life-threatening ventricular tachycardia and fibrillation.
 Ventricular fibrillation occurs when the electrical activity in the main pumping chambers of the heart (ventricles) goes into disarray, causing the muscle of the heart to beat in an uncoordinated fashion, thus preventing normal flow of blood to the rest of the body.
 If not corrected by the administration of an electrical shock to the victim’s heart within several minutes, the patient could sustain brain damage (due to lack of oxygen) or death can result.

 How common is the Brugada syndrome?